Birational Invariance in Punctured Log Gromov-Witten Theory: Universal modification

 By the strictness of $\mathfrak{M}_\tau \rightarrow \mathcal{A}_{\mathfrak{M}_\tau}$, this stack is a fiber product in all log categories.
 As a stack on the category of log schemes, its functor of points associates to a log scheme $S$ the groupoid of log stable maps $(C/S,f)$ over $S$ with target $\mathcal{X}$ such that for all cones $\sigma \in \Sigma(S)$, the tropicalization of the classifying map $\sigma \rightarrow \Sigma(\mathfrak{M}_\tau)$ factors through $\tau'_{\gamma \rightarrow \tau} \rightarrow \Sigma(\mathfrak{M}_\tau)$ for some cone $\tau' \in \Sigma(\mathfrak{M}_\tau)$.

 Now consider the following partially filled commutative diagram:

 We wish to construct the two dashed morphisms in the above diagram and show their composite is the natural map $\mathscr{M}_\gamma \rightarrow \mathfrak{M}_\gamma$.
-We end this section by construction one of these morphisms.
+We end this section by constructing one of these morphisms.

 \begin{proposition} There exists a strict and idealized strict morphism $\mathscr{M}_\gamma \rightarrow \mathfrak{M}_{\gamma \rightarrow \tau}$ making the square in diagram (\ref{mdi2}) commute. \end{proposition}